Buckland Newton

 Parish Council Meetings

 Parish Council Meetings normally take place on the second Tuesday of alternate months, at 7.00 pm in the Parish Pavilion.
-The next regular meeting will be on Tuesday 14th May 2024.
-The Agenda and other documents relevant to the meeting, together with previous Minutes, will be found at Meeting Dates and Minutes
+The next meeting will be on Tuesday 12th November 2024.
+The Agenda, Schedule and other documents for this meeting will be found at Parish Council Meeting & Minutes

 Buckland Newton Parish Plan 2023